 Review

-Movita advertises as a “luxury” vitamin brand, and you’ll be paying a luxury price for it – the highest on this entire list at the time of publishing.
+This is one of the newest prenatal vitamins on this recommendation list, as evidenced by the comparative lack of reviews.
+However, the reviews that are there are good โ very good.
+The main downside is the price point.
+Movita advertises as a โluxuryโ vitamin brand, and youโll be paying a luxury price for it โ the highest on this entire list at the time of publishing.

+The Movita prenatal comes in the form of two large tablets, and they can be taken at the same time or split throughout the day.
 The real benefit is that they can be taken on an empty stomach without making you sick!
 Movita makes this claim, and no users have disputed it yet.

 While the ingredients are certified organic, this company does not currently claim any third-party testing or verification of ingredients, so be sure to discuss it with your doctor before taking it.